inurinizzati/HACKHATON_G31/README.md

 - GamePlay Class

-   - The GamePlay class has a private member variable point, which represents the score of the player.
-It is initialized to 0 in the constructor, which takes a const string& parameter representing the player's name.
+   - The GamePlay class has a private member variable totalPoints and currentPoints, which represents the total scores at the end of the game and the current score of the player for every round.
+Both are initialized to 0 in the constructor, which CurrentPoints take  a string& parameter representing the player's name and bool parameter to decide if the player get the score.
 The constructor also calls the Player constructor using the name parameter.

-   - The class provides member functions to manipulate the score: addPoints() increments the score by 1. getPoints() returns the current score. displayPoints() prints the player's name and their score to the standard output.
+   - The class provides member functions to manipulate the score:getCurrentPoints() that will return the current points for every round. calcTotalPoints() will total up all the current point for every round. getTotalPoint() will return totalpoints to display.
+DisplayPoints() prints the player's name and their score to the standard output.
 Additionally, there is a friend function determineWinner() defined outside the class.
 It takes two GamePlay objects as parameters and compares their scores to determine the winner or a tie.

    - Overall, the GamePlay class combines functionality from the Player and Item classes and adds scoring capabilities.
 It allows players to accumulate points, display their score, and determine the winner between two players using the determineWinner() function.

+- Stack Class
+   -

 **2.4 Object Oriented Programming Concept**